jwhitlow45/jwhitlow45/README.md

 ## Goals

 My current long-term goals include graduating from college with my Bachelor's degree in Computer Science and eventually working as a Data Scientist somewhere in Silicon Valley.
 I plan to return to training muay thai after I gradudate college as I currently do not have the time for it between school and other projects.
-Ultimately I would like to earn my black belt as that would be a huge personal accomplishment that would challenge me both mentally and physically.
+Ultimately, I would like to earn my black belt as that would be a huge personal accomplishment that would challenge me both mentally and physically.

 ## Current Interests